nicr9/greptools/README.md

              276:^            traceback.print_exc()$
 ```

-An indepth review of pygt's other features is coming soon, until then checkout `pygt -h`
+An indepth review of `pygt`'s other features is coming soon, until then checkout `pygt -h`

 ## Why?